This project was made possible through a grant from the Brown Institute for Media Innovation at Columbia Journalism School.

 For this project, we will commission the recording and publishing of unedited video clips under Creative Commons licenses from journalists in up to 12 locations.
 And we're offering a rate of $250 for less than one day of work — that's a rate of around $30 per hour.
 The aim is for this to be an add-on for other activities journalists are working on around the elections.
 This opportunity is perfect for journalists who want to add a video component to their upcoming field reporting, while making a bit of extra money.

 Journalist will be expected to spend 4-5 hours recording footage on their pitched topic/location.
 And another 2-3 hours uploading the clips and submitting related metadata.
 We're looking for footage of election-related topics such as abortion, recorded from locations outside major media hubs.
+We're also interested in footage from polling stations on voting day, campaigning, field offices, door knocking, phone bankers, drives to sign up voters, protests and any unexpected angles on the elections.

 Journalists interested in working with us on this can apply here.